sunbee/PlanarClassification/README.md

 - Train a binary classifier with a gradient descent scheme.
 - Compare and contrast the abilities of a neural network and logistic regression.

+The back-propagation algorithm coded here segues into the more general case for Deep Learning later.